dongmeic/MPO_Data_Portal/README.md

 3. Traffic count data and transit data are updated when requesting data from agencies, and the frequency can be flexible.

 ## SQL database

+To organize data sources in one place, all the regularly-updated data sets are uploaded to the GIS_CLMPO database in RLID.
+The data update process is recreated using python.

 ### steps to organize the database

 1. Review the data tables in the "Datasources";

-2. Organize the tables in the SQL database in the exact way they are read in the scripts;
+2. Organize the tables in the SQL database;

-3. Test the data links
+3. Test the data links and edit data connection on Tableau